themorey/energyplus-batch-template/README.md

       a.
 Click "Data" on left vertical menu
       b.
 Click dropdown for "STORAGE CONTAINERS" and select "File Groups"
       c.
 Click "+" to add a new File Group
       d.
-Select "Empty file group" and in the popup enter the name "energyplus-inputs"
+Select "Empty file group" and in the popup enter the name "energyplus-inputs"  (do NOT add _fgrp-_ here it will be auto added)

   2. Add input files to _fgrp-energyplus-inputs_ by selecting your files and dragging them to the ABE/data/fgrp-energyplus-inputs window